-- People told us that the service responded well to their care and recreational needs.
-One person told us, "I can complain, but I don't need to.
-They would listen to me". - We saw a varied range of activities on offer which included, music, arts and crafts, exercise and visits from external entertainers.
+• People told us that the service responded well to their care and recreational needs.
+One person told us, "If you're not happy with anything, they deal with it".

+• We saw a varied range of activities on offer which included, music, arts and crafts, exercise, trips out to the local community and visits from external entertainers.
 If requested, representatives of churches visited, so that people could observe their faith.
+One person told us, "Activities are very good, we do painting and drawing and puzzles".

-The service also had a hair and nail salon and a cinema room that people could access.
-One person told us, "There is something going on every day". - The service identified people's information and communication needs by assessing them.
+• The service identified people's information and communication needs by assessing them.
 Staff understood the Accessible Information Standard (AIS).
 All providers of NHS care and publicly-funded adult social care must follow the AIS in full.
 Services must identify, record, flag, share and meet people's information and communication needs.
-The AIS aims to ensure information for people and their relatives is created in a way to meet their needs in accessible formats, to help them understand the care available to them. - People's communication needs were identified, recorded and highlighted and in care plans.
+The AIS aims to ensure information for people and their relatives is created in a way to meet their needs in accessible formats, to help them understand the care available to them.

+• People's communication needs were identified, recorded and highlighted and in care plans.
 These needs were shared appropriately with others.
+For example, staff were instructed to recognise people's body language and also use a translating service for one person.

-For example, one person was very keen to vote in political elections.
-Information in their care plan guided staff on the best way to communicate details of any election to them. - We saw evidence that the identified information and communication needs were met for individuals.
-Staff ensured that the communication needs of others who required it were assessed and met. - Technology was used to support people to receive timely care and support.
+• We saw evidence that the identified information and communication needs were met for individuals.
+Staff ensured that the communication needs of others who required it were assessed and met.

+• Technology was used to support people to receive timely care and support.
 The service had a call bell system which enabled people to alert staff that they were needed.

-The call bell system additionally tracked where staff were in the service, so that they could be contacted easily to assist people, or if there was an emergency. - Detailed individual person-centred care plans had been developed, enabling staff to support people in a personalised way that was specific to their needs and preferences, including any individual religious beliefs.
-These included, people's choices around what they enjoyed doing during the day and their preferences around clothes and personal grooming. - Care plans contained personal information, which recorded details about people and their lives.
-This information had been drawn together, where possible by the person, their family and staff. - Staff told us they knew people well and had a good understanding of their family history, individual personality, interests and preferences, which enabled them to engage effectively and provide meaningful, person centred care. - People's preferences were met, for example, we saw how one person had requested a sign to be put on their door to ensure that staff addressed them appropriately when they entered their room. - We saw that people were given the opportunity to observe their faith and any religious or cultural requirements were recorded in their care plans.
+• Detailed individual person-centred care plans had been developed, enabling staff to support people in a personalised way that was specific to their needs and preferences, including any individual religious beliefs.
+These included, people's choices around what they enjoyed doing during the day and their preferences around clothes and personal grooming.

+• Care plans contained personal information, which recorded details about people and their lives.
+This information had been drawn together, where possible by the person, their family and staff.

+• Staff told us they knew people well and had a good understanding of their family history, individual personality, interests and preferences, which enabled them to engage effectively and provide meaningful, person centred care.

+• People's preferences were met, for example, one person wished to have the plan for their day written down for them, so that they could refer to it.

+• We saw that people were given the opportunity to observe their faith and any religious or cultural requirements were recorded in their care plans.

+Improving care quality in response to complaints or concerns

+• People knew how to make a complaint and told us that they would be comfortable to do so if necessary.
+They were also confident that any issues raised would be addressed.

+• The procedure for raising and investigating complaints was available for people, and staff told us they would be happy to support people to make a complaint if required.
+One person told us, "I would see the manager.
+I would be ok with doing that".